 We subscribe to a growing number of online databases.
-These are accessible off campus for currently enrolled LABI College students, faculty and staff.
-Ask a librarian for more information.
-Guests must come to the library to use the databases.
+These are accessible off campus for currently enrolled LABI College students, faculty, and staff.
+Ask our librarian for more information.
 Databases are also organized by subject and resource type.
-Databases can be accessed on-campus and off-campus through licensed electronic resources including databases, e-journals, and e-books through the Simon Melendres online web portal.
+Databases can be accessed on-campus and off-campus through licensed electronic resources including databases, e-journals, and e-books through our school website.

-Please contact the Librarian for resource needs at steve.valdez@labi.edu or call (626) 968-1328 ext.
+Please contact the Librarian for resource needs at library@labi.org or call (626) 968-1328 ext.
 3008.